RenderKit/ospray/doc/compilation.md

 in OSPRay's CMake config, which includes all installed modules.
 All targets built with OSPRay are exported in the `ospray::` namespace, therefore all targets locally used in the OSPRay source tree can be accessed from an install.
-For example, `ospray_common` can be consumed directly via the `ospray::ospray_common` target.
+For example, `ospray_module_ispc` can be consumed directly via the `ospray::ospray_module_ispc` target.
 All targets have their libraries, includes, and definitions attached to them for public consumption (please [report bugs] if this is broken!).